★★★★★

 Follow these general precautions to maximize your experience with massage chairs, whether you have specific heart disease or not.

 • If you take blood thinner medicines for your heart condition, don’t use deep tissue or a heavy massage mode in your massage chair.
+Choosing the right massage mode is crucial to relieve pain without causing adverse effects.

-• Massage therapy can dislodge the blood clots causing them to move into the vessels of your lungs or brain.
+• Massage therapy can dislodge the blood clots,causing them to move into the vessels of your lungs or brain.
 Avoid massage chairs if you have a blood clotting disease.

 Bring a massage chair home